Vegan For Life

 There has been a long history of misconceptions about which, if any, plant foods are sources of B12.
 Much of this stems from the methods of measuring B12 analogues.
 Other confusion stems from bacterial contamination that occurs in some foods but not others.
 Please see Measuring B12 in Plant Foods: Why the Confusion? for an explanation of the methods for for measuring B12 analogues in plant foods.

 There are some rumors, though no evidence of which I am aware, that if you let organic produce, such as carrots, sit at room temperature for a few hours, bacteria on the surface of the carrots will produce B12.
-For this to happen, specific species of bacteria would be required, as would cobalt.
+For this to happen, specific species of bacteria would be required, as would cobalt, on the surface of these foods.
 Until there is research showing that such a method can lower MMA levels, such produce should not be considered to provide B12.

 |Table 1.
 Foods with No Detectable B12 Analogue|